-Dividends distributed by an E.T.V.E. to nonresident shareholders out of qualified exempt income (i.e., dividends and capital gains that were exempt from tax at the level of the E.T.V.E.) will not be subject to Spanish dividend withholding tax.
-However, the dividend withholding exemption does not apply to nonresident shareholders who are resident in a tax haven country or territory, as established by Royal Decree 1080/1991 (and listed above).

-Otherwise, dividends distributed by an E.T.V.E. will be subject to the standard 19% withholding tax or the reduced bilateral tax treaty rate, as applicable.
+Dividends distributed by an E.T.V.E. to nonresident shareholders out of qualified exempt income (i.e., dividends and capital gains that were exempt from tax at the level of the E.T.V.E.) will not be subject to Spanish withholding tax unless the shareholder is resident in a tax haven or noncooperative jurisdiction.
+Dividends distributed by an E.T.V.E. out of non-exempt income will be subject to the standard 19% withholding tax or the reduced bilateral tax treaty rate, as applicable.

-However, dividends paid by an E.T.V.E. to its E.U.-resident shareholder or to shareholders with residence in the European Economic Area will not be subject to the dividend withholding tax, provided that the E.U. resident shareholder meets all the following conditions:
+Note that dividends paid by an E.T.V.E. to its E.U.-resident shareholder or to shareholders with residence in the European Economic Area ("E.E.A.") will be exempt from Spanish withholding tax, provided the shareholder meets all the following conditions:

-- It takes one of the forms set out in the Annex to the P.S.D. - It is subject to, and not exempt from, tax as listed in Article 2(c) of the P.S.D. - The dividend distribution does not proceed from the liquidation of the E.T.V.E. - It owns directly at least 5% of the share capital of the E.T.V.E. - It has held the stake for at least 12 months immediately preceding the dividend payment, or continues to hold the participation until the one-year period is completed.6
+- It takes one of the forms set out in the Annex to the P.S.D. - It is subject to, and not exempt from, tax as listed in Article 2(c) of the P.S.D. - The dividend distribution does not proceed from the liquidation of the E.T.V.E. - It owns directly at least 5% of the share capital of the E.T.V.E. - It has held the stake for at least one year immediately preceding the dividend payment, or continues to hold the participation until the one-year period is completed.6

 Certain anti-abuse rules may apply when the stake in the E.U.-resident shareholder is mainly held, directly or indirectly, by persons who are not tax resident in an E.U.
+Member State or E.E.A.
 Member State.
+Here, again, an exception may apply if the incorporation and operations of the shareholder are justified by valid economic motives and substantive business reasons.

-In addition, in accordance with several binding rulings issued by the Spanish tax authorities, exempt income earned through an E.T.V.E.'s foreign permanent establishment would be treated as qualified exempt income of the E.T.V.E. when earned (in the form of dividends or capital gains) by its nonresident shareholder.
+In addition, several binding rulings issued by the Spanish tax authorities have held that exempt income earned through an E.T.V.E.'s foreign permanent establishment are properly treated as qualified exempt income of the E.T.V.E. when distributed in the form of dividends to a nonresident shareholder or realized as capital gains by a nonresident shareholder.
+Hence, such dividends and gains would not be taxed in Spain when received or realized by a nonresident shareholder.